forgiv/simplejwt/README.md

 - Only supports a single Claim
-- Refreshing isn't handled and must be done manually
-- Required environment variable names are too general and can cause issues
+- Refreshing isn't handled and must be done manually ~~- Required environment variable names are too general and can cause issues~~

 ## Roadmap